Plan Your Visit

 For real-time road conditions, traffic volumes, live webcams, construction updates, and closures on routes to Winter Park or Rollinsville, Colorado, visit COtrip.org.

-Rollins Pass West (starting in Grand County and ending in Boulder County)
+Rollins Pass West (starting in Grand County and dead-ending in Boulder County)

 📍 Access via US Highway 40 from Winter Park, Colorado (near Fraser, Colorado) in Grand County